03/11/2022

 As the Procurement Bill continues its journey through Parliament, the Cabinet Office has begun to release some practical guidance and information on the steps contracting authorities can take to prepare for the upcoming changes.

-Whilst it is likely to be another year before the changes in the Bill take effect, the scale of change required is significant and there will be a considerable amount of work to do to get ready.
+Whilst the changes in the Bill are unlikely to take effect before 2024, the scale of change required is significant and there will be a considerable amount of work to do to get ready.
 The Government is therefore encouraging the public sector to start some of that work now in order to be in the best position to hit the ground running.

 The Planning and Preparation Checklist published on 21 October highlights four areas which would benefit from early consideration: